January 7, 2025

 Electrical Re-Wiring of Homes in New Zealand

-Types of Old Cabling : Old wiring in your house
+Types of Old Cabling in New Zealand Homes

 • The insulation on TRS cabling was found to quickly degrade over time